RuthOgholi/Tata-Job-Simulation-Project/README.md

 Based on the analysis, I recommend the following:

-- Seeing that sales increase in the last 4 months of the year, the CEO should plan campaigns for such months especially November.
+- Seeing that sales increase in the last 4 months of the year, the CEO should plan and execute campaigns for such months especially November.
 - The CEO should also expand operations in high-demand regions like the Netherlands, Ireland, Germany and France.
 - The CMO should target marketing efforts in top-performing regions like the Netherlands, Ireland, Germany and France
 - The CMO should develop customer retention strategies for high-revenue customers.